-At Priory Junior School we have a nurture group, called 'The Snug'.
-The purpose of The Snug is to provide selected children with a personalised curriculum in an environment based on the Nurture UK model.
-This was set up last year for a group of year 3 children who were identified as working significantly below age expected in all core areas and find the classroom environment during these lessons to be a negative experience, impacting on their social and emotional needs.
+At Priory Junior School we have a nurture room, called 'The Snug'.
+The purpose of The Snug is to provide a calm and secure environment for selected children to go to when they need a different area to work with an adult.

+The Snug is also home to our Nurture provision with a personalised curriculum in an environment based on the Nurture UK model.
+This was originally set up in 2020 for a group of year 3 children who were identified as working significantly below age expected in all core areas and find the classroom environment during these lessons to be a negative experience, impacting on their social and emotional needs.

 The children would attend The Snug every morning, where they receive a personalised curriculum for English, Phonics, Reading, Handwriting and Maths.
-The also take part in a variety of nurture activities personalised to them following an assessment of their social and emotional needs.
-It is the intent of The Snug that these children will make progress both academically and emotionally so they re-join the class for learning at some point.
+They also take part in a variety of nurture activities personalised to them following an assessment of their social and emotional needs.
+It is the intent of The Snug that these children will make progress both academically and emotionally so they are able to re-integate into the classroom over a period of time.